European Shares Set For Positive Start () | aktiencheck.de

 dpa-AFX

-French eye-care firm Essilor International, which is in deal to be merged with Ray-Ban maker Luxottica Group, reported that its fiscal 2016 profit increased 7.4 percent to 813 million euros from 757 million euros last year.
+Overnight, U.S. stocks rose again to reach fresh record closing highs on the back of higher oil prices, better-than-expected earnings from retailers and optimism about President Donald Trump's economic agenda.
+The Dow and the S&P 500 climbed around 0.6 percent while the Nasdaq Composite added half a percent.

-European stocks fell for the first time in eight days on Thursday, with banks and miners pacing declines, as metals prices retreated and a slew of earnings results from the likes of Nestle, NN Group and Cobham disappointed investors.
+European stocks also closed mostly higher on Tuesday as upbeat Eurozone data coupled with progress in Greece bailout talks helped offset mixed corporate earnings and concerns over the upcoming French Presidential election.

-The pan-European Stoxx Europe 600 index shed 0.4 percent.
-France's CAC 40 index slid half a percent while the German DAX and the U.K.'s FTSE 100 fell by 0.3 percent.
+The pan-European Stoxx Europe 600 index advanced 0.6 percent to close at 373.40, the highest level since Dec.
+2, 2015.
+The German DAX rallied 1.2 percent to finish at its highest level since April 2015 and France's CAC 40 index rose half a percent while the U.K.'s FTSE 100 dropped 0.3 percent.

 Copyright RTT News/dpa-AFX